 UPDATE - 5-19-22

-Through investigation college Public Safety & Police were able to identify the subject, a prior student of the college, and he has since been criminally charged with three misdemeanors related to Visual Surveillance in a Private Area.
+Through investigation college Public Safety and Police were able to identify the subject, a prior student of the college, and he has since been criminally charged with three misdemeanors related to Visual Surveillance in a Private Area.
 Additionally, a Persona Non-Gratis (PNG) is being sought that would prohibit the suspect from entering any AACC building or property.

 Incident Information

-Unauthorized Visual Surveillance: Arnold Campus - Library / Student Union Buildings
+Unauthorized Visual Surveillance: Arnold Campus, Library/Student Union Buildings

-On Monday, April 11, 2022, at approximately 2:00 PM, a subject is suspected to have been involved in suspicious activity frequenting the men’s restrooms in both Truxal Library and the Student Union.
+On Monday, April 11, 2022, at approximately 2 p.m., a subject is suspected to have been involved in suspicious activity frequenting the men’s restrooms in both Truxal Library and the Student Union.
 Through investigation, it is suspected that the subject was entering a stall and then attempting to use a camera to photograph or video a male in an adjoining urinal.
 One victim of this crime has already been identified and it is suspected there may be others.
 Anyone having been a victim or witness to this crime, or observing this subject on campus is asked to contact Public Safety and Police (410-777-1818).
 This incident is an active investigation with Lt.
 Gary Vernon as the primary investigator (410-777-2798).

 AACC is committed to creating and maintaining a safe campus for students, faculty, staff and visitors.
 As a reminder, please take a moment to review the following safety tips and available campus resources.